robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- Improve support for Magic Beans which are beans that can be created dynamically within Oddjob.
 - Upgrade HSQL lib to 2.2.9.
 - Add a zero length string check to Check Job.
 Also added a Designer.
 - Added a Grep Job that can search files or any other input for text or